 The project is an initiative of the Government of Ghana aimed at improving access of Master Craft Persons, workers and their apprentices to formal training in their trade area leading to the award of National Proficiency Certificates.

 WHAT DOES GTVP AIM TO ACHIEVE?

-- Establish a consistent incentive system for vocational training providers taking into consideration the labour market relevance of such training.
+•Establish a consistent incentive system for vocational training providers taking into consideration the labour market relevance of such training.

-GTVP will provide demand driven training vouchers to 8,000 COTVET registered master craft persons, apprentices and workers.
-The vouchers will be used to access skills upgrading training programmes in selected COTVET accredited Training Institutes.
+GTVP will provide demand driven training vouchers to 8,000 COTVET registered MCPs, their apprentices and workers.
+The vouchers will be used to fund training programmes in COTVET-accredited Training Institutions.